jam1015/dotfiles/README.md

 ---

-see `arch_packages` for a list of system packages to install on arch. `pacman -Qqet` to query  before moving to a new system.
+see `arch_packages` for a list of system packages to install on arch. `pacman -Qqe` to query  before moving to a new system.